 Daylight controlled lighting loads adjusted to light level setpoints in response to available daylight.

-The locations of calibration adjustment equipment are readily accessible only to authorized personnel.
+The calibration adjustment equipment are located for ready access only to authorized personnel.

 C408.3.2 Documentation requirements.
-The construction documents shall specify that documents certifying that the installed lighting controls meet documented performance criteria of Section C405 be provided to the building owner within 90 days from the date of receipt of the certificate of occupancy.C408.4 Service water heating systems commissioning.
+The construction documents shall specify that the documents described in this section be provided to the building owner or owner’s authorized agent within 90 days of the date of receipt of the certificate of occupancy.

+C408.3.2.2 Manuals.
+An operating and maintenance manual shall be provided and include the following:

+Name and address of not less than one service agency for installed equipment.

+A narrative of how each system is intended to operate, including recommended set points.

+Submittal data indicating all selected options for each piece of lighting equipment and lighting controls.

+Operation and maintenance manuals for each piece of lighting equipment.
+Required routine maintenance actions, cleaning and recommended relamping shall be clearly identified.

+A schedule for inspecting and recalibrating all lighting controls.

+C408.3.2.3 Report.
+A report of test results shall be provided and include the following:

+Results of functional performance tests.

+Disposition of deficiencies found during testing, including details of corrective measures used or proposed.

+C408.4 Service water heating systems commissioning.
 Service water heating equipment and controls subject to Section C404 shall be included in the commissioning process required by Section C408.1.
 The commissioning process shall minimally include all energy code requirements for which the code states that equipment or controls shall “be capable of” or “configured to” perform specific functions.

 Exception: Service water heating systems are exempt from the commissioning process in buildings where the largest service water heating system capacity is less than 200,000 Btu/h (58,562 W) and where there are no pools or permanent spas.